peppermint25/AnguarGame/README.md

 This, is a simple Angular web game

-The leaderboard is managed with a python and mongodb backend https://github.com/peppermint25/python-mongodb
+The leaderboard is managed with a python and mongodb launched from this project with 'docker-compose up --build' - https://github.com/peppermint25/python-mongodb